Eduac/Scriptoria/README.md

 The aim of the project is to increase the visibility of open science with distributed revision-control systems.

 As a side-effect, we can also propose best practices for the writing of manuscripts using RCS.

-Further, this project can initiate and foster collaborative research in the scientific community and across disciplines.
+Furthermore, this project can initiate and foster collaborative research in the scientific community and across disciplines.

 How
 ---